Longtime Astros slugger Bagwell elected to Hall of Fame

 “I don’t even know what to say,” he said after Wednesday’s vote announcement.
 “There’s no greater thing you can get personally than the Hall of Fame.
 You can do some stuff team-wise and all that kind of stuff, but personally this is a big deal.
 I’m not trying to downplay it.
 It’s just — I don’t know how to react.”

 After missing the 75 percent needed for election by just 15 votes last year, the Houston Astros slugger led this year’s class with 86.2 percent of the vote.
-He wull be joined for induction into Cooperstown on July 30 by Tim Raines and Ivan Rodriguez, who were also elected Wednesday, and Commissioner Bud Selig and retired Kansas City and Atlanta executive John Schuerholz, who were voted in by a veterans committee in December.
+He will be joined for induction into Cooperstown on July 30 by Tim Raines and Ivan Rodriguez, who were also elected Wednesday, and Commissioner Bud Selig and retired Kansas City and Atlanta executive John Schuerholz, who were voted in by a veterans committee in December.

 The 1994 National League MVP and a four-time All-Star, Bagwell spent his entire career with Houston.
 The first baseman holds Astros records of 449 home runs and 1,529 RBIs.
 In 15 seasons, he had a .408 on-base average, a .540 slugging percentage and batted .297.